Coordinatix/coordinatix.github.io/README.md

 Coordinatix is a web-based tool that combines the power of Desmos' calculator and 3D visualization capabilities to provide an interactive mathematical experience.
 The application is designed to be responsive and touch-friendly, making it accessible across various devices.

+## Future steps

+In recent future I am hoping to integrate AI and a better math parser to render complex wave equations for physics students.
+For now I am trying to fix the resolution issue by implementing shader based rendering - it's almost done but can't figure out how to create shadows !! (working on it)

 ## Features

 - Integration with Desmos Calculator API v1.7